bbunzeck/bbunzeck.github.io/index.md

 subtitle: How humans do and machines might.
 author: Bastian Bunzeck
 author-url: "https://bbunzeck.github.io"
-date: Jan '26
+date: Jun '26
 lang: en
 toc-title: Contents
-version: 🧮.8
+version: 🍋.9
 background-color: "#123456"
 background-gradient: "linear-gradient(135deg, #fce7f3 0%, #e9d5ff 50%, #dbeafe 100%)"
 ---

+## About me

+Hi!
+I am a fourth-year PhD student, currently visiting Alex Warstadt's [LeM🍋N Lab](https://lemn-lab.github.io/) at UCSD!
+Normally I work at [Bielefeld University](https://www.uni-bielefeld.de/) in the Computational Linguistics group ([CLAUSE](https://clause-bielefeld.github.io/)), supervised by Sina Zarrieß.
+I am also a member of [(CRC) 1646 -- **L**inguistic **C**reativity in **C**ommunication](https://www.uni-bielefeld.de/sfb/sfb1646/) in Bielefeld.
+Before that, I studied English/American Studies and Computer Science at [Friedrich Schiller University Jena](https://www.uni-jena.de/) in Germany and [Katholieke Universiteit Leuven](https://www.kuleuven.be/kuleuven/) in Belgium.

+I am interested in the relationship between (especially usage-based and cognitive approaches to) linguistics on the one hand, and NLP on the other hand.
+The neural turn in ML has realized many ideas originating from old-school connectionism.
+Yet, it remains elusive how well SOTA models and the cognitive reality actually map to each other.
+In my research, I explore the ways in which linguistic knowledge emerges in human language learners and neural language models, with a focus on small LMs trained with little data, and their comparability to child language development.

+If you want to contact me, check out [the Bielefeld University staff directory](https://ekvv.uni-bielefeld.de/pers_publ/publ/PersonDetail.jsp?personId=419963705) or send me an email (firstname.lastname@uni-bielefeld.de).

 ## Blog

 I am thinking about starting a [blog](blog_index.html).
 Content (probably) coming soon!

-## About me

-Hi!
-My name is Bastian Bunzeck and I am a third year PhD student at [Bielefeld University](https://www.uni-bielefeld.de/).
-I work in the Computational Linguistics group ([CLAUSE](https://clause-bielefeld.github.io/)) under the supervision of [Prof. Sina Zarrieß](https://sinazarriess.github.io/).
-I am also a member of the collaborative research center [(CRC) 1646 -- **L**inguistic **C**reativity in **C**ommunication](https://www.uni-bielefeld.de/sfb/sfb1646/) in Bielefeld.
-Before my PhD, I studied English/American Studies and Computer Science at [Friedrich Schiller University Jena](https://www.uni-jena.de/) in Germany and [Katholieke Universiteit Leuven](https://www.kuleuven.be/kuleuven/) in Belgium.
-In Jena I helped to develop the corpus annotation tool [Hexatomic](https://hexatomic.github.io/) and also worked at the [English department](https://www.iaa.uni-jena.de/).

-I am interested in the relationship between (especially usage-based and cognitive approaches to) linguistics on the one hand, and natural language processing on the other hand.
-The neural turn in NLP has realized many ideas already proposed much earlier in the literature on connectionist modelling.
-Yet, it remains elusive how well state-of-the-art models and the cognitive/linguistic reality actually map to one another.
-In my research, I explore the ways in which linguistic knowledge emerges in human language learners and neural language models -- mostly from a usage-based and constructionist perspective.
-Currently, my research focus in this direction lies on very small language models trained with small amounts of data, and their comparability to child language development -- lately also from a multilingual perspective!

-If you are looking for ways to contact me, check out [my page in the Bielefeld University staff directory](https://ekvv.uni-bielefeld.de/pers_publ/publ/PersonDetail.jsp?personId=419963705) or send me an email (firstname.lastname@uni-bielefeld.de).

 ## Publications